njuneau/Harfang/README.rst

 Description
 -----------------

-Harfang is a lightweight Web development framework written in the haXe language (http://haxe.org), currently aimed at the PHP target (although it should work with Neko as well).
+Harfang is a lightweight Web development framework written in Haxe (http://haxe.org), currently working for the PHP and Neko targets.

 Documentation
 -----------------